A deep summer cut to cool off to, from Rhythm King in 1990. Dig the Stylophone solo, played live in the control room by Peter.

 A fortuitous delay in the arrival of some tapes meant we had time to record the excellent instrumental Monghi.
 You are again directed to the box set from Undo Records which includes all of the recordings from this period.

 Here’s an outfit that should have done a whole lot better, everything about them was great.
-Their excellent album, which includes this song, was recently re-released and is thoroughly recommended.
+Their excellent album, which includes this song mixed by me, was recently re-released and is thoroughly recommended.

 What the heck, I’m going to mess with the timeline again, this time to jump forward, because I rediscovered this song and I think it’s pretty damn great.